Stellacore/peridetic/README.md

 	very large number of (slow) function calls and (unnecessary) copy assignments if not compiled with optimization

-		If using CMake, note that the default CMake setup configuration, by default, creates build instructions
+		If using CMake, NOTE that the default CMake setup configuration, when cmake is run with no override options, creates build instructions for debug mode.
+To obtain reasonable transformation performance, be sure to override the default behavior.
+(E.g. with "-DCMAKE_BUILD_TYPE=Release"
-		for debug mode.
-To obtain reasonable transformation performance, be sure to override this behavior.
-(E.g. with "-DCMAKE_BUILD_TYPE=Release" option).
+		option).

 Error Handling: